IMPACT is a research centre based within Psychological Services in the Northern Health and Social Care Trust (NHSCT)

 Psychological Services are directly responsible for a number of specialist services that have referrals totalling over 4000 annually.
 While the majority of those employed in the service are Psychologists, the service is multidisciplinary in nature including Psychiatrists, Occupational Therapists, Cognitive Behaviour Therapists & others.

-The centre is led by Dr Ciaran Shannon, a Consultant Clinical Psychologist within NHSCT and employs an experienced multidisciplinary research team with backgrounds in Psychology, Psychiatry and Research Methods.
+The centre is led by Professor Ciaran Shannon, a Consultant Clinical Psychologist within NHSCT and employs an experienced multidisciplinary research team with backgrounds in Psychology, Psychiatry and Research Methods.

 Our centre members have published widely in high impact journals and have attracted substantive funding.
 The Centre works with an extensive range of collaborators including those from university, industry, and voluntary sector backgrounds.
 Many of our projects have a university partner from Ulster University or Queen’s University Belfast.

 This collaborative approach leads to research that is of greater impact, more widely disseminated, has strong theoretical and clinical implications, and fewer participant access issues.
-The IMPACT Research Centre employs a full time Research Psychologist, Dr Julie-Ann Jordan, who is also a Research Associate with Ulster University.
+The IMPACT Research Centre employs 2 full time Senior Researchers, Dr Julie-Ann Jordan and Dr Claire McCartan, and a research psychologist, Dr Clare Howie.

 The Centre also hosts the Northern Ireland Clinical Research Network for Mental Health and together those employed by psychological services and NICRN form the IMPACT team within the Trust.